Just as different people react to spicy food in various ways, the same testosterone ester can have different effects on users.

 Let’s take testosterone as an example.
 Testosterone serves three primary functions:

-1) Testosterone acts in its primary role.
+1) It acts in its primary role.

 2) It can also convert into DHT (dihydrotestosterone), a more potent androgen.